GT World Challenge Europe Sprint Cup

-The GT World Challenge Europe Sprint Cup, officially known as Fanatec GT World Challenge Europe Powered by AWS for sponsorship reasons, formerly the FIA GT Series, is a sports car racing series organized by the Stéphane Ratel Organisation (SRO) with the approval of the Fédération Internationale de l'Automobile (FIA).
-It was sponsored by Blancpain from 2014 to 2019, when it was variously branded as the Blancpain Sprint Series in 2014 and 2015, the Blancpain GT Series Sprint Cup in 2016 to 2018, and the Blancpain GT World Challenge Europe in 2019.
-In 2020, AWS was named 'Official Presenter' and the series was branded as "GT World Challenge Powered by AWS".
-Fanatec later joined as title sponsor in 2021, giving the series its current name.
+The GT World Challenge Europe Sprint Cup is a sports car racing series organized by the Stéphane Ratel Organisation (SRO) with the approval of the Fédération Internationale de l'Automobile (FIA).
+Born as the FIA GT Series in 2013, it was sponsored by Blancpain from 2014 to 2019, and was variously branded as the Blancpain Sprint Series in 2014 and 2015, the Blancpain GT Series Sprint Cup from 2016 to 2018, and the Blancpain GT World Challenge Europe in 2019.
+In 2020, Amazon Web Services was named official presenter and the series was branded as "GT World Challenge Powered by AWS".
+Fanatec concurrently served as title sponsor between 2021 and 2024.

-The championship now exclusively races in Europe, but had in previous years visited other continents, including Asia.
+The championship now exclusively races in Europe, but had in previous years visited non-European countries, including Azerbaijan and Russia.
 The series continues the sprint format for GT-cars carried out by the defunct FIA GT1 World Championship.

 Regulations

 The GT World Challenge Europe Sprint Cup is contested with GT3-spec cars.
 Each event consists of two races over a weekend with two drivers per car and a mandatory pit stop.